When Do I Need to Replace My HVAC System?

 Your Air Conditioner is Not Giving You the Cold Shoulder?

 Are you noticing that your air conditioning doesn’t “kick in” like it used to?
 Does it take longer to reach the desired temperature?
+These might be leaks causing the AC units to work even harder.
 Do you find yourself or your family asking way too often “Is the air on?” when it is indeed?
 These are all signs that your HVAC system may need to be replaced.
-While it seems like common sense, sometimes everyday life and activities get in the way of recognizing these instances until it’s too late.
-Three determining factors when considering HVAC performance are the length of time it takes to reach a comfort level, is that level maintained and is it efficient as well as comfortable based on outside temperatures and the comfort of your family.
-The accuracy of the Humidity Control is also a factor here.

 A Dusty HVAC is a Low-Performance HVAC

-If you are noticing excess dust flying around and settling in your home, this could be a sign of leaking ducts.
-While duct sealing is an option, depending on the age and condition of your HVAC system, it could be a telltale sign that it is time to replace it.
+Excessive dust flying around in your house may denote leaking ducts.
+Duct sealing is an option, but depending on the age and condition of your HVAC system, it could be a telltale sign that it is time to replace it.

 A Loud HVAC May be a Sign there is a Problem